HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 The Lighthouse <a hreflang="en" href="https://web.dev/performance-scoring/">performance score</a> is a weighted average of several metric scores.

 {{ figure_markup(
-  image="median-lighthouse.png",
+  image="median-lighthouse-performance.png",
-  caption="Median lighthouse mobile performance.", description="Bar chart showcasing the median Lighthouse mobile performance score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=2275923&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",
+  caption="Median lighthouse performance scores.", description="Bar chart showcasing the median Lighthouse performance scores for each of the top 10 most adopted CMSs.
+For WordPress it's 43 for desktop and 26 for mobile, for Drupal it's 45 and 29 respectively, for Joomla it's 44 and 27, for Wix it's 45 and 29, for Squarespace it's 40 and 19, for 1C-Bitrix it's 37 and 22, for TYPO3 CMS it's 46 and 35, for Duda it's 53 and 47, for Weebly it's 45 and 25, and finally for Adobe Experience Manager it's 36 and 17.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=2275923&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",